Why Delegating is the Key to Achieving Your Strategic Goals

 Conclusion

-For leaders who want to build organizations that can survive recurring upheavals, effective delegation is essential.
+Effective delegation is essential for leaders who want to build organizations that can survive recurring upheavals.
 Leaders may successfully delegate by assessing tasks, selecting the best candidates, and setting clear guidelines and expectations.
 Leaders may create a trusting environment, give clear instructions, allocate time up front, and utilize delegation as a learning opportunity to remove obstacles to delegation.
-Leaders that are adept at delegation may devote more time to executive leadership and strategic initiatives.
+Leaders who t at delegation may devote more time to executive leadership and strategic initiatives.